Public rights of way are:

 - Byways Open to All Traffic (BOAT)

-South Kesteven District Council has a responsibility to make Diversion or Extinguishment Orders when they are necessary because of planning permission within this district under the Town and Country Planning Act.
+We have a responsibility to make Diversion or Extinguishment Orders when necessary because of planning permission under the Town and Country Planning Act.

-Following the introduction of the Growth and Infrastructure Act 2013 applications for orders to be made under the Town and Country Planning Act can be applied for before consent is given for planning permission, however confirmation of the order cannot take place until planning permission has been granted.
+Following the Growth and Infrastructure Act 2013, applications for orders under the Town and Country Planning Act can be applied for before consent is given for planning permission.
+Confirmation of the order cannot take place until planning permission has been granted.